How I Taught Third Graders Binary Numbers

 I think most of the kids understood the presentation; certainly, they were all engaged.
 I’d like to think it gave them a better understanding of decimal, even if they didn’t understand the details of binary.
 I told them “you may not understand this now, but when you see it again someday, you’ll remember back to this day in third grade and it will come to you.”
 Someone then asked what grade they teach this in.
 I said it’s not really part of any particular math class (as far as I know) but that they would be taught it in a high-school computer class if they took one.

-I used number words when I wanted to avoid decimal numerals; for example, when describing a number or when labeling places.
+I used number words when I wanted to avoid writing decimal numerals; for example, when describing a number or when labeling places.
 Unfortunately, number words have decimal place value built-in, but that’s the closest I know how to get to a base-independent description of a number.
 That said, I don’t think the class recognized this, so I don’t think it caused any confusion.

 I didn’t explain why we broke the numbers down by starting with the largest powers and working down.
 If I had more time, maybe I would have let them discover the algorithm themselves.